lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 12, Feb, 2025

+Object 310 is undergoing final reproducibility checking....
+After this I *should* have the time to clean up C4.

 ## 6, Feb, 2025
 Object 310 is happening.
 I want to put some sneak peeks but i cannot...